gboehl/dynare/doc/manual/source/time-series.rst

         same time span.

-    The Following methods allow to set sequence of X-13 commands, write an `.spc` file and run the X-13 binary:
+    The following methods allow to set sequence of X-13 commands, write an `.spc` file, and run the X-13 binary:

     .. x13method:: A = arima (A, key, value[, key, value[, [...]]])